 - Dogs and other pets are not allowed on tours.

 - Fly Ranch is not open to the public without a pre-arranged tour.
 DO NOT TRESPASS.
-Fly Geyser lies on private property, and protected by year-round guardians on-site at all times.
+Fly Geyser lies on private property and is protected by year-round guardians on site at all times.